Corporate Governance

 Apart from the above functions, the AC will also commission and review the findings of internal investigations into matters where there is any suspected fraud or irregularity, failure of internal controls, or infringement of any law, rule or regulation which has or is likely to have a material impact on our Company’s operating results or financial position.
 Each member of the AC will abstain from voting in respect of matters in which he is interested.

-The AC is empowered to investigate any matter relating to the Group’s accounting, auditing, internal controls and/or financial practices brought to its attention, with full access to records, resources and personnel, so as to enable it to discharge its functions properly.
+The AC is empowered to investigate any matter relating to the group’s accounting, auditing, internal controls and/or financial practices brought to its attention, with full access to records, resources and personnel, to enable it to discharge its functions properly.

-PwC is the appointed external auditors of the Company and its Singapore-incorporated subsidiary.
-Other than the overseas subsidiaries which were exempted from audit requirement under their respective laws of the country of incorporation, the overseas subsidiaries of the Group are either audited by a member firm of PwC or by the suitable auditing firms in their respective country of incorporation.
+PricewaterhouseCoopers LLP (“PwC”) is the appointed external auditors of the Company and its Singapore-incorporated subsidiary.
+Other than the overseas subsidiaries which were exempted from audit requirement under their respective laws of the country of incorporation, the overseas subsidiaries of the Group are either audited by a member firm of PwC or by the suitable auditing firms in their respective countries of incorporation, which are reputable local audit firms with qualified local Chartered Accountants with local accreditations.

 The AC is responsible for the hiring, removal, evaluation and approving the remuneration and terms of engagement of the internal auditor.
 The AC reviews and approves the internal audit plan to ensure the adequacy of the scope of audit.

-In line with the Code, a private session between the AC with the external auditors is held annually to discuss any matters concerning the Company without the presence of the Management.
-The AC has met with the external auditors in the absence of key management personnel in FY2023.
+In line with the Code, a private session between the AC with the external and the internal auditors is held annually to discuss any matter concerning the Company without the presence of the Management.
+For FY2025, the AC met with the internal and external auditors once without the presence of the Management.

 The AC has reviewed the whistleblowing policy that the Group has established and is responsible for the oversight and monitoring of whistleblowing.

-The Company has arrangements and processes to facilitate independent investigation of such concerns and for appropriate follow-up action.
-Concerns may be raised either verbally or in writing, to Azeus Global HR Manager and/ or the Chairperson of the AC.
+The Company has arrangements and processes to facilitate independent investigation of such concerns and for appropriate followup action.
+Concerns may be raised either verbally or in writing, to Azeus Global HR Manager and the Chairperson of the AC.
 Contact details of whom are set out in the whistleblowing policy.
 The AC upon receipt of complaints or allegations determines if an investigation is necessary.

-For FY2023, there were no complaints nor concerns of issues received by the AC.
+For FY2025, there were no complaints, concerns of issues received by the AC.

 SHAREHOLDERS’ RIGHT AND RESPONSIBILITIES